AK3D2Y/Banking-System/README.md

-C++ Command-Line Banking System
+C++ Command-Line Banking System 🏦
-This is a simple but complete command-line banking application written in C++.
-It demonstrates fundamental Object-Oriented Programming (OOP) principles and file handling for data persistence.
+A complete command-line banking application built in C++ to demonstrate core Object-Oriented Programming (OOP) principles and data persistence.

-Description
-The application simulates a basic banking system where a user can perform standard banking operations.
-All account data is saved to a local file (bank.data), so the information persists across multiple sessions.
-The system is designed with two main classes: account to represent individual accounts, and bank to manage all the accounts.

-Features
+ Features :
-Open an Account: Create a new bank account with a unique, auto-generated account number.

-Balance Enquiry: Check the current balance and details of an existing account.

-Deposit: Add funds to an account.

-Withdraw: Remove funds from an account, with checks for insufficient balance.

-Close an Account: Delete an existing account from the system.

-Show All Accounts: Display a list of all accounts currently in the bank.
+Interactive Functionality: Manage accounts directly from your terminal.

+Unique Account IDs: New accounts are automatically assigned a unique, incrementing number.

+Robust Error Handling: The application gracefully handles invalid inputs and non-existent accounts.

-Data Persistence: Account data is automatically loaded from bank.data on startup and saved back to the file on exit.
+Data Persistence: Account data is automatically saved to bank.data on exit and reloaded on startup.

-Concepts Demonstrated
-This project was built to practice and showcase the following C++ and OOP concepts:

-Object-Oriented Programming:

-Classes and Objects: account and bank classes as blueprints for objects.

-Encapsulation: Using public and private access specifiers to protect data.

-Constructors and Destructors: For automatic setup (loading data) and cleanup (saving data).

-C++ Standard Library:

-Using the std::map container for efficient, key-based data storage and retrieval.

-Standard I/O streams (iostream) for user interaction.
+ Tech Stack & Concepts :
+Language: C++17

+Core Libraries: iostream, fstream, map

+Key Concepts:

+Object-Oriented Programming (Classes, Encapsulation, Constructors/Destructors)

+STL Containers (std::map for efficient lookups)

-File I/O streams (fstream) for reading from and writing to files.
+File I/O for data persistence

-Operator Overloading: Overloading the << and >> operators for easy printing and file I/O of account objects.

-Static Members: Using a static variable to ensure unique account numbers are generated for every new account.
+Operator Overloading (<< and >>)

-How to Compile and Run
+⚙️ How to Run
+To run this project on your local machine, follow these simple steps.

-Prerequisites: You need a C++ compiler (like g++).
+Prerequisite: Ensure you have a C++ compiler installed (like g++ or clang++).

-Save the Code: Save the code into a file named banking.cpp.
+Save the Code: Save the source code into a file named banking.cpp.

+Compile the Application:
-Compile: Open a terminal or command prompt and run the following command:
+Open your terminal and run the appropriate command:

+# If using g++
-g++ banking.cpp -o banking_app
+g++ -std=c++17 banking.cpp -o banking_app

+# If using clang++
+clang++ -std=c++17 banking.cpp -o banking_app

+Run the Program!
-Run: Execute the compiled program:
+Execute the compiled file from your terminal:

 ./banking_app

-The application will start, and a bank.data file will be created in the same directory to store account information.
+Developer's Note :
+My primary goal for this project was to build a robust application that correctly manages its own state.
+I chose to handle data persistence by using the constructor and destructor of the bank class.

+The constructor automatically loads all account data from bank.data the moment the program starts.

+The destructor automatically saves all data back to the file when the program quits.

+This design pattern (known as RAII - Resource Acquisition Is Initialization) ensures that data is always loaded and saved correctly without needing manual function calls in main.
+It makes the application more resilient and the main logic cleaner.
+For this project, I felt this automated, object-oriented approach was a more robust solution than manual file handling.